 The Dangers and Side Effects of Spironolactone

-Spironolactone is taken by a wide variety of people, from men looking to lower their high blood pressure or heart disease to women looking to treat their acne.
+Spironolactone is taken by a wide variety of people, from men looking to lower their high blood pressure or heart disease, to women looking to treat their acne.
 It can also be used to reduce internal swelling, or even be taken to increase the effects of potassium supplements.
 It’s most commonly sold under the name Aldactone, and you must receive a prescription to take the drug.
 There are two types of medication, both taken orally, in a liquid or pill form.
-If your doctor is up-to-date on your symptoms and concerns, they’ll probably take the initiative to prescribe you spiro or something better.

 When on spironolactone, it’s unlikely you will receive any serious side effects, but there are some minor ones that could be cause for some inconvenience.
 They are pretty standard to most prescription medications, and include: headaches, vomiting, nausea, diarrhea, upset stomach, lightheadedness, dizziness, and drowsiness.
 If you’re noticing any of these symptoms, make sure you’re drinking plenty of fluids (spironolactone is known to dehydrate users quicker) and try to get slowly, but get up often and move around.